neumachen/dbal/README.md

 ## Description

-This package wraps the `database/sql` package.
+This package wraps the `database/sql` package by allowing you to specify parameters in a map and converting the SQL parameters to positional parameters to leverage the SQL santizaton provided by the `database/sql` package.

 ## Development